 In the Trends & developments section, we explain which trends in the energy market and the labour market are affecting our company and employees.
-Using the strategic personnel plan, we endeavour to translate these developments into the impact on our workforce, both in terms of numbers of employees and the required knowledge and skills.
-As such, the plan provides insight into the effects of our Operational Excellence programme and the changing use of our gas infrastructure and the maintenance policy.
-In 2017, we offset a decline in these activities using our flexible workforce (approximately 110 FTEs).
+We translate these developments into the impact on our workforce, both in terms of the numbers of employees and the knowledge and skills needed.
+The reduction in traditional natural gas transport and the use of risk-based asset management will decrease our workload in the coming years.
+In 2018, we offset the decline in these activities by reducing our flexible workforce.

-The strategic personnel plan also provides insight into the impact of our international and energy transition activities.
-For these activities, we saw growth of approximately 10 FTEs for 2017.
+We see slight growth for our international and energy transition activities in 2018.
 The development of these activities is accompanied by more uncertainty and, in the current development phase, often requires different competencies.
 In fleshing this out, we give our own employees the latitude and resources to develop the necessary competencies.
 Overall, we expect a further decline in FTEs in the coming years, which will also affect our own employees.
 The starting point here is that we want to guide employees from work to work.

 Taking into account the general developments and trends in the labour market and, more specifically, the developments in the energy market and the impact these have on Gasunie, we further fleshed out organisational and leadership development over the past year and continued developing our sustainable employability programme.

 In 2018, we continued the journey we started in previous years, in mutual dialogue with the Works Council and the trade unions.
 In collaboration, we put together a balanced and future-oriented package of employment conditions for the coming 4 years.
 The key starting points were room for employees to be in charge and sustainable employability.
 In this context, we took the aforementioned developments in our surroundings into consideration, translating them into a package of measures with respect to employment and other relationships, sustainable employability, job satisfaction, and remuneration and productivity.